hhoback/response-times-cahoots/README.md

 - `cleaned_eug_spd.csv` - Eugene and Springfield call data cleaned and combined into one dataset
 > Note: Each step below uses the cleaned data file produced by this step.
 Run `clean_data.Rmd` first.

-### 2. `initial_analysis.Rmd`
+### 2. `analysis.Rmd`
-Performs an initial analysis of the data, plotting average response times over time by agency.

-### 3. `parallel_trends.Rmd`
-Performs a parallel trends analysis of the EPD and SPD data for each priority group, comparing average response times of each agency pre-shutdown by priority group.
+Performs a full analysis of the EPD and SPD data for each priority group.
+Compares average response times over time between agencies, performing a parallel trends analysis on the pre-shutdown data.

-### 4. `diff_in_diff.Rmd`
 Performs a difference-in-differences study of the EPD and SPD data for each priority group, looking at how average response times changed in Eugene after CAHOOTS shut down, using Springfield as a control.

 #
 > Refer to the individual `README.md` files in the `analysis/` and `data cleaning/` folders for further information about each process.